asyml/texar-pytorch/examples/gpt-2/README.md

 Here:

-- `top-p`: Select tokens with cumulative probability of at most `p` when arranged in decreasing order.
+- `--top-p`: Select tokens with cumulative probability of at most `p` when arranged in decreasing order.
   Default to `None`.